 It took three talented people, including photographer extraordinaire Andrew Adams, and a fabulous sari from Nucreation to complete my glamorous Bollywood makeover.

-In honour of Ganesh, also known as Lord Ganesha, spectacular photos of the elephant god, and Ganesh statues, in Mumbai.
+A post in honour of Ganesh, also known as Lord Ganesha, on the occasion of Ganesh Chaturthi.

 Andrew Adams is an Indian wedding photographer extraordinaire.
 He has shot close to 200 Indian weddings and these are some of his favourite images.